ancan203/ggillustrate/README.md

 # ggillustrate

 **ggillustrate** is an R package that transforms your `ggplot2` charts into AI-generated illustrations.
-By converting standard plots into metaphor-rich visuals (like coins, rockets, or mountains), we aim to make data communication more expressive, engaging, and accessible — especially for educators, content marketers, and visual storytellers.
+By converting standard plots into metaphor-rich visuals (like coins, rockets, or mountains), we aim to make data communication more expressive, engaging, and accessible without losing information.

 ## 🌟 Project Motivation

-Traditional data visualizations are powerful but often fall short in capturing emotional or metaphorical depth. `ggillustrate` bridges the gap between statistical graphics and visual storytelling using:
+Traditional data visualizations are powerful but often fall short in capturing emotional or metaphorical depth. `ggillustrate` attempts to combine statistical graphics and visual storytelling using:

 - Sketch generation via edge detection (OpenCV)
 - AI-based sketch-to-image translation (e.g., ControlNet via Replicate API)
 - Seamless integration with the R ecosystem

-This project is a creative proof-of-concept showing how AI and data visualization can co-evolve in modern communication tools.

 ## 🚀 Features